BLOG

 SME Technology Adoption Index and Skills Reports 2024

-The BDC's annual technology and skills surveys cover thousands of Canadian SMEs, providing granular data on technology adoption rates, digital skills gaps, and the training investments employers are making to close capability shortfalls across sectors.
+Annual surveys covering thousands of Canadian SMEs with data on technology adoption rates, digital skills gaps, and training investments employers are making across sectors.

 View source →